agancsos2/CS665/Gancsos_Abel_Assignment2/README.md

 * Version    : v.
 1.0.0

 ## Implementation Details
 This utility, AMGDeliveryDispatch, is a system that helps assign delivery orders to appropriate vans based on certain criteria once the purchase has been completed.
 The system starts by taking in a certain number of orders containing various number of items from different customers at different shops.
 The assignment process then scans the type of items in the orders, checks if it's the customers birthday, calculates the total distance of the delivery, and then checks if there's an available driver.
 To ensure appropriate delivery time and proper state of the product upon delivery, the assignment process also checks for any traffic that could occur while in transit.
 If an order is not able to be dispatched due to lack of drivers or unavailable resources, the order waits until a proper resource has become available.
 Once the driver has been assigned, the customer is then notified of a scheduled delivery.
 The controller then continues to recalculate the assignment at an interval until all orders have been delivered.
+Note that raw pointers are used, which although isn't recommended and requires manual memory management, it provides a mechanism to implement fields.

 ### Product types
 * Food